alexkroman/ollychat/DEMO.md

 # Demo script

-- what's the health status of my cluster?
 - any alerts?
+- what's the health of my cluster?
 - which pods are consuming the most memory?
-- show memory usage trend for prometheus-server for the past 24 hours
-- show the memory usage trend for prometheus-server for the past 1 hour
+- show memory usage trend for prometheus for the past 1 hour
+- is my k8 cluster too small?